 See the other stars in the Star Range:

 Above – the three stars of the Small Five Pointed Star Stencil, repeated randomly on a pale blue background and stencilled in a combination of bright and pastel colours.
 Any bright tones will work well for this.
 Our example is stencilled in Ice White, Evening Primrose, Seville Orange, Summer Skies, Cerise, French Lavender, Oasis and Verbena and English Rose Stencil Paints.

 Graduated Painted Background Technique

 Very effective with starry stencils a graduated painted background can be achieved by using two similar tones of emulsion paint (latex) and a tinted varnish glaze over the top.
 This technique will not work with radically different colours – keep the tones similar so mixing is easier.
 Mix a third of each colour together to create a mid-tone colour and paint the wall in horizontal bands dark to light, brushing the colours lightly over each other at the joining bands to create as softer join as possible.
 Keep strokes long, smooth and horizontal.
 Mix a varnish glaze using 2/3rd Acrylic Matt Varnish, 1/3rd Acrylic Scumble Glaze.
 Add a little water if the glaze is much thicker than the consistency of double cream.
 Tint the glaze with several drops of Universal Tinter to create a transparent glaze a couple of shades deeper than the middle tone of your painted wall.
 Brush the glaze over the wall and soften in long smooth strokes using a sodt brush.

 This single sheet stencil is made of 125 micron mylar.

-The smallest star is approximately 3cm (1″) across.
+The smallest star measures up to 3cm (1″) across.

 Left – the layout of the stencil sheet of the Small Five Pointed Star Stencil.